yecril71pl/cpp-docs.pl-pl/docs/standard-library/ostreambuf-iterator-class.md

 ### <a name="remarks"></a>Uwagi

-Operator przypisania używaną do zaimplementowania wyrażenia iteratora dane wyjściowe \* *i* = *x* do zapisywania do strumienia wyjściowego.
+Operator przypisania używany do implementowania wyrażenia iteratora danych wyjściowych \* *i* = *x* do zapisywania do strumienia wyjściowego.

 ### <a name="example"></a>Przykład